MrYsLab/python_banyan/docs/examples_intro.md

 ```

-The base class consists of 6 methods and the following is a discussion of each of the
+The base class consists of 6 methods, and the following is a discussion of each of the
 methods.

 ## \__init__